 Working with Report modes

-Strategy Overview Reports have three modes, and parts can be configured independently for each:
+Strategy Overview Reports have three modes, and Parts can be configured independently for each:

 Build Mode

 Your working view.
-All parts, fields, and internal notes are visible.
+All Parts, fields, and internal notes are visible.
 This is where you do the work of filling out Assessments, writing summaries, and configuring data.
 Clients don't see Build Mode.

 Display Mode